Actively Recruiting

 You will not qualify if you...

-- Coagulation disorder or use of anticoagulant therapy
+- Coagulation disorder or on anticoagulant therapy

-- Active infection near the injection site
+- Active infection at or near the injection site

 - Significant anatomical abnormalities of the lumbosacral spine

-- Pre-existing neurological or psychiatric disorders or history of convulsions
+- Pre-existing neurological or psychiatric disorders, or history of convulsions

 - Severe asthma or active wheezing